“Race is there, and it is a constant. You’re tired of hearing about it? Imagine how f*cking exhausting it is living it.” ~ Jon Stewart

-I know you mean no harm with your statement.
-You’re trying to diffuse what can be an explosive topic.
-You’re trying to unlearn the discrimination that is so ingrained in our world.
+I know that in your mind, you mean no harm with your statement.
+You’re trying to diffuse or avoid or say the “right thing” about what can be an explosive topic.
+You believe this statement is an attempt to unlearn the discrimination that is so ingrained in our world.

 But the first step is admitting that you see me.
 Notice that our cultures and experiences are different, but recognize that because of these differences, you see the value in my existence.
 Admit that seeing what separates us might be the one thing that unites us.

 Talking about race can be uncomfortable, but not talking about it is destructive.
 Because pretending we are all the same doesn’t change the fact that we are not.